What are you working on?

 Is there a list of all your books in the order I should read them?

 Will you ever write a sequel to The Season?

 When I start a book, I have no idea which secondary characters will appear, or how important they will become.
-And in the case of people like Callie’s brother Benedick, or Simon’s sister Georgiana, or Freddie, Lord Stanhope, I really have no idea of who readers will love.
+And in the case of people like Callie’s brother Benedick, or Bourne's housekeeper, Worth or Sophie's sister, Sesily, I really have no idea of who readers will love.

 But what I can tell you is that it’s not as easy as sitting down and saying, “Today, I’m going to write Benedick’s story.”
-Sometimes, Benedick’s heroine doesn’t show up, or Georgiana’s story feels complete for now, or Freddie needs time to sow some oats before he gets his story.
+Sometimes, Benedick’s heroine doesn’t show up, or Freddie needs time to sow some oats before he gets his story.
 What I can tell you is that these characters are just as real to me as they are to you, and I’d like to see them all have their happily-ever-after.
+Especially Sesily.